 There are three key aspects to a successful prospecting email.
 At the bottom of this post, I’ve written an example email to a recently promoted Director of Inside Sales, named John, at a fictitious company named companyABC.
 The email depicts these points in depth, but I also broke down each point one-by-one with excerpts from the email below.

 From the subject line, to the greeting, tone and length of the email, everything needs to be catered to the recipient.
-I shouldn’t have to tell you that mail merges and mass deliveries for prospecting are a bad idea.
+I shouldn’t have to tell you that mail merges, mass deliveries, and fill-in-the-blank templates for prospecting are a bad idea.

 In our email below, the first paragraph goes to great lengths to show that we’ve done our homework.
 This hypothetical example recently expanded to a new office location, and the email clearly reflects that:

 I noticed a lot has evolved with companyABC over the past year: the new office, the addition of enterprise logos to your client base, and the growth of the inside sales team.
 Hope your first quarter in the new role has gone well.”

 Finally, consider how the identity of the prospect can dictate other factors as well.
 If you are emailing other sales leaders, the tone can likely be somewhat casual.
 On the other hand, if your prospects work in a highly regulated market, your language and messaging will need to adjust accordingly.
 The same is true of cultural variables, such as prospects from other regions of the country or parts of the world.

 - Make it Relevant

 After you get the prospect’s attention by connecting with them, you need to drive that connection home.
 Offer a thought provoking observation about their situation or the challenges they face.